vimalmenon/vimalmenon.github.io/README.md

 ## To Do

 - [x] Fix the issue with node name not updated
+- [ ] Handle errors more gracefully
+- [ ] Maintain the state to it doesn't change on tab change
 - [ ] Disable starting point for other nodes when enabled
 - [ ] Show workflow history
 - [ ] Show loading indicator on Pages